Zohaibb-m/My-Profile/README.md

 :sparkles: I can design front-end responsive websites using HTML, CSS and Javascript
 :chart_with_upwards_trend: I can also design Fully Responsive Mobile-Friendly Websites using Wordpress Content Management System
 :man: You can find me at zohaibmunir32@gmail.com
 :soccer: Apart from coding Football is something that gives me mood-swings.
-From :simple_smile: to :unamused real-quick
+From :simple-smile: to :unamused: real-quick
 Connect with me on Social and we'll code together :smile:
 https://web.facebook.com/zohaib.munir.94
 https://www.instagram.com/zohaibbb__m/